samthakur587/LLM_playground/README.md

 ## Features

 - **Chat UI**: Interactive chat interface to communicate with AI assistants.
-- **Model and Provider Selection**: Choose from a variety of models and providers.
+- **Endpoint from Unify**: Choose from a variety of models and providers.
 - **Conversation History**: View and track the conversation history with each model.
 - **Clear History**: Option to clear the conversation history for a fresh start.